Fundraising activity in Victoria is regulated by Consumer Affairs Victoria and the Victorian Commission for Gambling and Liquor Regulation.

 - sale of goods where it is represented that part of the sale price is to be donated to a charitable organisation or cause

-Individuals and organisations exempt from the requirement to register include:
+Individuals and organisations exempt from the requirement to lodge a notification include:

 - religious organisations (recognised denominations)